Hairy Bikers: TV series

 In August 2012, Hairy Dieters: How to Love Food and Lose Weight showed how the Hairy Bikers' radically changed lifestyles, but stayed true to their love of great food, as they embarked on a campaign to lose two-and-a-half stone (15.8 kg) in three months, and comfortably passed their target weights.

 In August 2012, Myers appeared on Channel 4's Countdown in dictionary corner, and again in January 2013.

-Their new six-part series "The Hairy Bikers' Asian Adventure" premiered on BBC2 13 February 2014.
-The Bikers visit Hong Kong, Bangkok, Thailand, Tokyo, Mount Fuji, Kyoto, Kobe & South Korea.
+The six-part series The Hairy Bikers' Asian Adventure premiered on BBC2 13 February 2014.
+The Bikers visited Hong Kong, Bangkok, Thailand, Tokyo, Mount Fuji, Kyoto, Kobe & South Korea.

 Myers took part in the eleventh series of Strictly Come Dancing, partnering Karen Hauer.
 On 10 November 2013 he was the sixth celebrity to be eliminated from the contest.

-In September 2016 the pair premiered The Hairy Bikers – Chicken & Egg on BBC 2.
+In September 2016, the pair premiered The Hairy Bikers – Chicken & Egg on BBC 2.
 The show featured the pair biking across Europe, America, and the Middle East in search of the best chicken and egg recipes.
-The six episodes feature the UK, France, Morocco, USA and Israel.
+The six episodes feature the UK, France, Morocco, US and Israel.

-In 2018 Hairy Bikers appeared in Hairy Bikers' Mediterranean Adventure on BBC2 This was followed in 2019 by Hairy Bikers: Route 66, where the duo visited restaurants and producers situated along the iconic American road.
+In 2018, Hairy Bikers appeared in Hairy Bikers' Mediterranean Adventure on BBC2 This was followed in 2019 by Hairy Bikers: Route 66, where the duo visited restaurants and producers situated along the iconic American road.

-During February – March 2020, The Hairy Bikers presented the C5 five-part series The Chocolate Challenge with The Hairy Bikers, where seven chocolatiers battled it out to create, brand, and name their very own chocolate bar.
+During February – March 2020, the Hairy Bikers presented the C5 five-part series The Chocolate Challenge with The Hairy Bikers, where seven chocolatiers battled it out to create, brand, and name their very own chocolate bar.

+In 2024, the BBC announced the return of the duo with The Hairy Bikers Go West.
+The series marked a significant moment for fans worldwide, with the inaugural episode airing on 6 February 2024, on BBC Two.
+Amidst the excitement surrounding their comeback, Si King emphasised the profound significance of the series, particularly for himself and Dave Myers, in an interview.
+King expressed the series' importance, revealing that it held a deeply personal significance following Dave's treatment.